-Bridgett M. Davis is a novelist, essayist, teacher, filmmaker, memoirist and curator.
-She pronounces her name Bridge-JET.
+I am a memoirist, novelist, essayist, teacher, filmmaker, and curator.
+I pronounce my name Brih-jet.

 She is author of the memoir The World According To Fannie Davis: My Mother’s Life in the Detroit Numbers, a New York Times Editors’ Choice, and named a Best Book of 2019 by Kirkus Reviews and Real Simple magazine.